My PT journey:

 Through this style of training almost any health and fitness goal can be achieved.
 Even if you were looking to do body building (where many of the exercises aren’t considered functional), you would still benefit greatly from doing numerous functional exercises as a base, such as functional core and glute exercises.

 If you are looking to take on a personal trainer I encourage you to have the mindset, that you don’t have to be working to the absolute max and feeling like you are going to pass out after every session.
+Personal physical trainers are also good for special needs and disabled people who want to achieve their goals despite their conditions.
+Their NDIS funds help in getting them a competitive specialist in this area.
 One of many aspects of a good trainer is he/she should be building your foundations (if your body required this) before throwing you into full on HIIT exercises such as burpees and jump squats.